jsommers/switchyard/documentation/advanced_api.rst

 If you want to work with Switchyard's packet header and packet classes, there are two main steps to take:

   * First, create a new class that derives from ``PacketHeaderBase``.
 There are two required methods (``to_bytes()`` and ``from_bytes()``) that you'll need to write, and some other things to be aware of when writing this class.
   * Second, some configuration to the packet header class that appears *before* your header in a normal packet needs to be done.
-This is just a matter of a couple method class to do the configuration.
+This is just a matter of a couple method calls to do the configuration.

 These steps are described below along with short examples and a longer (full) example follows.